 To complement the MotorsportUK Start Karting pack ARKS provide some useful guidance notes, which novices are encouraged to download and read thoroughly, these are:

 Many also run their own race teams, offering anything from complete arrive-and-drive to just supplying a mechanic to help you out.
 Parents are encourage to read through the safeguarding guidelines and for choosing a team here.

 You could also take the ARKS Novice Driver Test at many of the ABkC clubs, here is the list of Examiners at Kart Clubs.
 However they may not be able to arrange for a hire kart.

-View the ‘How to Start Kart Racing‘ brochure below.
+View the ‘How to Start Kart Racing‘ brochure below but note it is slightly out of date, the new from 2023 Intermediate class superseding Mini.
 If you contact the ARKS office we will be able to get a brochure shipped to yourself.

 ARKS is the only kart school body recognised by the Motorsport UK.
 ARKS Ltd holds Public Liability and Professional Indemnity insurance with Sports-Insure.
 The administrator is registered with the ICO under the Data Protection Act